jupita-io/ios/README.md

-# Jupita Callisto iOS SDK
+# Jupita iOS SDK

 This SDK is developed for iOS using Swift 5.4, and utilizes `URLSession` in order to create the required API call requests.
-This library will allow you to make the required `dump` API calls with Jupita Callisto.
+This library will allow you to make the required `dump` API calls with Jupita.
 API call is made asynchronously, thus there are event listeners available to handle the API results.

 ## Overview
-Jupita Callisto is an API product that provides deep learning powered touchpoint analytics.
+Jupita is an API product that provides deep learning powered touchpoint analytics.
 Within the SDK documentation, `messageType` will simply refer to who is speaking. `messageType` 0 = `touchpoint`, and `messageType` 1 = `input`, although these labels are handled by the SDK.

 The required parameters for the APIs include setting `messageType`, along with assigning an `touchpointId` + `inputId` to be passed - how this is structured or deployed is completely flexible and customizable.
 Please note when assigning the `touchpointId` that no data will be available for that particular touchpoint until the touchpoint has sent at least 1 utterance via the `dump` API.

 ## APIs
-There is one API within the Jupita Callisto product – `dump`:
+There is one API within the Jupita product – `dump`:

 - `Dump` allows you to dump each communication utterance.